 After scanning over the menu, I knew there was no way I could ever decide, there were too many dishes to choose from.
 Talia took charge and ordered for me.
 I was actually nervous however in an excited kind of way.
 I noticed more and more people were coming in for lunch.
 I quickly found a table and made myself at home.
 Meanwhile, Talia brought over a well-known drink from Peru called Diet Inca Kola!!
 She described it as sweet as bubblegum.
-I could’t get over how yellow it was.
+I couldn’t get over how yellow it was.
 Ohhhh, I see what she did there!!
-Yes, it was nothing like I had ever had.
+Yes, it was nothing as I had ever had.
 It was very refreshing!
 I enjoyed the yellow color and the bubbles from the carbonation.
-It is not overly strong of sweetness like Coke.
-I haven’t had Coke or any types of colas in at least 20 years.
-This was worth trying it out for sure!
+It is not overly strong of sweet like Coke.
+I haven’t had Coke or any type of cola in at least 20 years.
+This was worth trying out for sure!

 After having a full-filling, yet flavorful meal, I really wanted dessert.
 If the food was this wonderfully delicious, I can’t imagine their desserts!
 Talia was thoughtful to bring an Alfajor.
-An Alfajor is like a shortbread type cookie with dulce de leche.
-I call it shortbread but its on another level because it better than that.
+An Alfajor is like a shortbread-type cookie with dulce de leche.
+I call it shortbread but it’s on another level because it’s better than that.
 It’s the closest thing that I could describe it as.
 It was dusted with powdered sugar.
-I think I had an outer-body experience because I remember the first couple of bites and that’s it.
+I think I had an out-of-body experience because I remember the first couple of bites and that’s it.
 I don’t remember even taking the pictures, all I remember is pure bliss as I ate the cookie.
 I had to ask if I could take one home for my son.
 He loves cookies much more than I do.
-Since I finished it and didn’t save any for him, guilt creeped over me.
+Since I finished it and didn’t save any for him, guilt crept over me.
 He loved it as much as I did, in fact, when his dad came home, he ran away with the cookie because he was in no mood to share!
 LOL!
-The Lemon Tree sells the cookies bite sized for the holidays complete inside of a Christmas box.
+The Lemon Tree sells the cookies bite-sized for the holidays complete inside of a Christmas box.
 There are 30 mini-cookies per container.
-My son and I debated for ten minutes what would be better, a mini sized cookie or a whole one.
+My son and I debated for ten minutes what would be better, a mini-sized cookie or a whole one.
 LOL!
 Yes, it is that delish!

 If you want to try something extraordinary and have the best foodie experience try Peruvian cuisine at The Lemon Tree.
 You will leave there ultra satisfied and wanting more at the same time.